Renfrew County and District Health Unit works to increase public awareness of how to prevent the spread of infectious diseases.

 Germs are often spread when a person touches something that is contaminated with germs and then touches his or her eyes, nose or mouth.

-More information about infectious diseases:
+More information about infection prevention and control:

 Ontario Ministry of Health and Long-Term Care – Diseases and Conditions